snd/mesa/README.md

-there are no special database-objects, table-objects or query-objects in mesa. only mesa-objects that all have the same methods. order of configuration method calls does not matter. you can change everything at any time:
+there are no special database-objects, table-objects or query-objects in mesa. only mesa-objects that all have the same methods. order of configuration method calls does not matter. you can change anything at any time:

 ``` js
 var personTableInOtherDatabase = personTable